-Brothers Bobby and David Rivkin (a/k/a Bobby and David Z) are two St. Louis Park-bred musicians, each distinguished in their own right.
+Brothers Bobby and David Rivkin are two St. Louis Park-bred musicians, each distinguished in their own right.
 Their brother Stephen E. Rivkin is a film editor and producer with a long list of films to his credit.

 David Rivkin was associated with three major Twin Cities bands.
 After three years in a folk duo called the Dynamics, he spent four years with the Chancellors, who had huge local hits with “Little Latin Lupe Lu,” “Yo Yo,” and “So Fine.”
 In 1965 David left the Chancellors to join the High Spirits.
 In late 1968, David moved to join Stillroven, which, by that time, had already recorded their hits “Hey Joe” and “Little Picture Playhouse.”
 He did record an album for A&M with the group, however, which may or may not have seen the light of day.
 David went on to prosper in the music business as a songwriter, session musician, record promoter, producer and engineer, both locally and nationally.
+(The link downloads a pdf that no doubt needs updating.)
 In 2008 David was inducted into the Minnesota Music Hall of Fame.